 Assessing this library scene and its significance

 This scene is awkward, and purposefully so.
 There’s not a lot of dialogue in this scene, but a whole lot of long stares, silence, and sub-text that speak volumes in-between the gaps of spoken text.
 The camera angles also shift, reflecting each person’s perspective.
 I want to break down what I imagine is happening with each major character in this scene: the law librarian, Miller, and Beckett.
-Full disclosure: I am writing from the perspective of a white, cisgender woman, so my perspectives are limited.
+Full disclosure: I am writing from the perspective of a White, cisgender, heterosexual woman, so my perspectives are limited.
 If you have alternative, different, and/or more nuanced ideas of what’s happening in this scene, please leave a comment and share!

 Law librarian (Tracey Walter):